Perlon Strap Fitting Guide

 That concludes the guide.
 Thanks for reading, should you have any questions regarding the Perlon or how to fit it then please do not hesitate to contact us.

-Our Perlon straps come with a stronger buckle then what you will commonly find on most Perlons available today.
-We have compared them with the weaker buckles and found them to be much stronger.
-The thinner ones can be bent by hand but our stronger buckles are not bendable.
+Our Perlon straps come with a stronger buckle than what you will commonly find on most Perlons available today.
+We have tested them along with the weaker buckles and found that our buckles are much stronger.
+The thinner ones can be bent by hand where as ours can not.

-When we initially released our Perlon Straps, they came with the thin buckle.
-You are more than welcome to contact us and we can send you the thicker better quality buckle.
+When we initially released our Perlon Straps on our website, they came with the thinner buckles.
+If you have purchased a Perlon with the thinner buckle from us, you are more than welcome to contact us and we can send you the thicker better quality buckle.